Macrometacorp/docs/docs/cep/sink/stream-sink.md

 Stream sinks consume events from streams and publish them using multiple transports to external endpoints in various data formats.

-A sink configuration allows users to define a mapping to convert the stream events into the required output data format, such as `JSON`, `TEXT`, and so on, and publish the events to the configured endpoints.
-When customizations to such mappings are not provided, stream converts events to the predefined event format based on the stream definition and the configured message mapper type before publishing the events.

 ## Purpose

 Stream sink provides a way to publish stream events of a stream to external systems by converting events to their supported format.